file-format/Products/content/en/spreadsheet/net/fastexcel/index.md

 {{< SinglePage/PageBody/features/text >}}
 <h2 class="h2title">Comments Addition to Excel Cell</h2>
 <p>FastExcel API facilitates .NET developers to add and modify comments to Excel Cell.
-It is very beneficial to insert comments for reminders & notes for others subject.
+It is beneficial to insert comments for reminders & notes for others subject.
 The API supports features like adding a comment, moving comment box, display or hide comments, deleting a comment, comment formatting etc.</p>

 {{< /SinglePage/PageBody/features/text >}}
 {{< /SinglePage/PageBody/features/single-feature-content >}}